 Refreshments are available through various catering outlets in Winchester and graduands and their families and friends can choose whichever refreshments suit them i.e. formal lunches and dinners or refreshments in pubs or tearooms.
 Some faculties hold a celebratory reception event, details of which will be sent to you at the same time as your official ceremony invitation.

 Where do I find out about the Graduation Ball?

 The Graduation Ball is organised by the Student Union.
 Details of the event will be available on their website close to the time.

 Your certificate will be issued to you on the day of Graduation, if you attend.
 Please double check the information on the certificate is correct.
 Take good care of your certificate – it is a valuable and unique document that verifies your award.
 Your certificate will show your full name, award, programme of study, classification and the date your award was confirmed.

 If your award was confirmed before May 2018, you should have already received your certificate by post.
 If this is the case, you will not receive another on the day of your ceremony.

 What if I do not attend Graduation?

-If you do not attend a ceremony, your certificate will be sent to you by recorded delivery as soon as possible after the ceremonies.
-Your certificate will be sent to the home address which is held on our student records system – so it is important to check this is up to date!
+If you do not attend a ceremony, your certificate will be sent to you by post as soon as possible afterwards.
+Your certificate will be sent to the home address which is held on our student records system – so it is important to check this is up to date via ‘My Record’!